chuckstack/chuckstack.github.io/src-ls/postgres-convention/sample-table-convention.md

 # Sample Table

 The purpose of this section is to make it as easy as possible to create a new chuck-stack concept.
 All you need to do is copy the below SQL and perform a replace-all on 'changeme' to set the desired name.
-Once you are happy with the new SQL, add it to your sqlx migration script repository.
+Once you are happy with the new SQL, add it to your migration script repository.

 ## Variable Substitution